'Time' Person Of The Year For 2018: Journalists Fighting 'War On Truth'

 In choosing the recipient, the magazine seeks to recognize the most influential newsmakers who also represent what was most important about a specific year — "for better or for worse," as former Time Managing Editor Walter Isaacson wrote in 1998.

-The shortlist of candidates for the 2018 award ranged from President Trump to Special Counsel Robert Mueller, and from families separated at the U.S.-Mexico border to the March for Our Lives activists against mass shootings.
+The shortlist of candidates for the 2018 award ranged from President Trump to special counsel Robert Mueller, and from families separated at the U.S.-Mexico border to the March for Our Lives activists against mass shootings.
 Those in the running also included Black Panther director Ryan Coogler and Christine Blasey Ford, who came forward with sexual assault allegations against then-Supreme Court nominee Brett Kavanaugh.

 In recent years, "Person of the Year" winners have included Donald Trump (2016), German Chancellor Angela Merkel (2015) and Ebola fighters (2014).